 Your body requires energy to power its biological functions such as digestion, breathing and pumping blood, along with the activity you do throughout the day.
 Did you know that your resting metabolic rate (the amount of energy your body uses at rest) makes up the majority of your total energy expenditure?
 It's important to consume enough energy from food to keep your body functioning normally.
-If you eat too few calories, you put your health at risk in the following ways.
+If you eat too few calories, you may be putting your health at risk in the following ways.

 You Won't Meet Your Nutrient Needs

 It's easy to underestimate the significance of something you can't see or feel, but vitamins, minerals, fiber and other nutrients are just as important to your long-term well-being as the number on the scale.